Approved E-Learning Courses

-Direct website purchases can be made with our pay by card service through PayPal’s website and we offer discounts for quantity purchases, so call Claire on 01559 418759 to discuss your requirements.
+Direct website purchases can be made with our pay by card service through PayPal’s website or call Claire on 01559 418759 to discuss your requirements.

 Please scroll down the page to view all of our courses and a short video about each one.